Voxelcubes-Studios/voxelcubes-tools-substance/README.md

 # Note: This export-preset will only with Adobe Substance Painter 3D

+# How to Download
+1. Click on the zip file(voxelcubes_tools_substance.zip)
+2. Click on the [Download] button to download the file.

 # Installation

-Add the file to the [export-presets] folder for substance painter and it will show up in your [Export Texture] popup under [Output template]
+Add the file(Voxelcubes PBR Roughness Metallic BabylonJS.spexp) to the [export-presets] folder for substance painter and it will show up in your [Export Texture] popup under [Output template]
 ![image](https://user-images.githubusercontent.com/109323649/221384789-81675f7e-7eff-4560-9e5f-1b60f6c1a0b9.png)

+# How to Use
+Export your textures with this template.